top of page

 Development

-The amygdala is very active during adolescence, which is why teenagers are often more emotional than adults.
+The amygdala is very active during adolescence, causing teens to be more emotional than adults.

 The amygdala is responsible for processing emotions, such as fear and anger.
 It is also responsible for the "fight or flight" response.
-However, the amygdala also plays a role in learning and memory.
-This is why teenagers are often so good at learning new things.

 CMM PS Extrude Strip.jpg